Cold email mistakes to avoid if you wanna get more replies

 good example of ab testing

-Here, you can clearly see which subject line caused. the prospect's different behaviour and start implementing your new findings into sequences.
+Here, you can clearly see which subject line caused. the prospect’s different behavior and start implementing your new findings into sequences.

 From the subject line, body, and CTA, it’s crucial to test out and measure your campaigns.
 Knowing what doesn’t work for your audience is as important as knowing what it does.

-If you want to automate your a/b testing and track the real-time results, try lemlist email automation tool for free.
+If you want to automate your A/B testing and track the real-time results, try the lemlist email automation tool for free.

 #8 Having multiple CTAs